Snakes explained: Correcting misinformation about Australian snakes

 Are snakes more aggressive during mating season?

-During mating season, some snakes species engage in male to male combat to compete for mating rights with a nearby female.
-Males will "wrestle" one another, in what is sometimes confused with mating behaviour, to determine who is superior.
-Following a contest, the weaker male retreats, and the victor wins the right to mate with the female.
+During the mating season, some species of snakes engage in male-to-male combat to compete for the opportunity to mate with a nearby female.
+The males "wrestle" each other—often mistaken for mating behaviour—in an effort to determine which one is superior.
+After the contest, the weaker male retreats, while the victor earns the right to mate with the female.

-While this behaviour is somewhat aggressive towards their rival, there is no scientific evidence that male snakes show more aggression towards people during this period.
-I offer the following information to explain why some people believe snakes are more aggressive in mating season.
+While this behaviour is somewhat aggressive towards their rival, there is no scientific evidence to suggest that male snakes become more aggressive towards humans during this period.
+However, some people still believe snakes are more aggressive during the mating season, and I offer the following explanation for this belief.

-Following a dormancy/ inactive period through the cooler months of the year (brumation), snakes' activity level increases dramatically, peaking in spring and summer.
-Warmer weather triggers snakes to mobilise to search for food and a mate.
-Males are more commonly encountered during this period, with usually only one thing on their mind - finding females.
-Mating season prompts male snakes to track females' using scent trails left behind by females.
-When a male snake unknowingly follows a scent trail into residential areas, the probability of conflicts between snakes, humans, and pets increases.
+After a period of dormancy or inactivity during the cooler months of the year (brumation), snake activity increases dramatically, peaking in spring and summer.
+Warmer weather triggers snakes to become active as they search for food and mates.
+Males are more commonly encountered at this time, usually with one goal in mind—finding females.
+The mating season prompts male snakes to track females using scent trails left behind.
+When a male snake unknowingly follows a scent trail into residential areas, the likelihood of encounters with humans and pets increases.

-When a snake suddenly encounters a person or pet in close proximity, a snake may react defensively.
-This behaviour has nothing to do with snakes being 'more aggressive during mating season,' they simply come into contact with humans and domestic animals more often during this period and will defend their personal safety, just as they would any other time of year.
-In summary, the increased frequency of encounters leads to more conflict with snakes in mating season, not increased aggression levels among male snakes.
+When a snake unexpectedly encounters a person or pet at close range, it may react defensively.
+This behaviour is not an indication that snakes are "more aggressive during the mating season."
+Rather, they are simply coming into contact with humans and domestic animals more frequently during this time and will defend themselves, just as they would at any other time of year.
+In summary, the increased frequency of encounters during the mating season leads to more conflicts with snakes, not an increase in aggression levels among male snakes.

 _________________________________________________________________